 Since this uncomfortable meeting, the author and his colleagues have collected much more convincing evidence.
 They analyzed 35,000 sales calls for 10 years, studying 116 factors that can play a role in sales performance in 27 countries, thanks to millions of dollars in research funded by large companies.

-With this, the author could give the sales manager convincing answers, such as:
+With this, Neil Rackham could give the sales manager convincing answers, such as:

 - His sales training was good for small sales.
 What Hutwaite discovered is that the traditional sales methods used by its sales representatives did not work if sales were large.
 That’s why his top sellers, who made the largest sales, no longer relied on the traditional techniques of handling objections and closing sales.